top of page

 For Teens

-• Mindful Movement: Yoga, walking, or stretching with attention to breath and sensation.
+• Mindful Movement: Yoga, walking, or stretching with attention to breath and sensation can be grounding.

 How Parents Can Practice Mindfulness for Themselves